varunyn/sonarQube_workshop/LabGuide300.md

 ## Introduction

-This is the first of several labs that are part of the **Continous Code Inspection with Sonar Qube.** This workshop will walk you through how to manage application lifecycle and do code review using sonarQube.
+This is the third of several labs that are part of the **Continous Code Inspection with SonarQube.** This workshop will walk you through how to manage application lifecycle and do code review using SonarQube.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.